RIPE-NCC/ripe-database-documentation/docs/15.Reference-Manual/01-Reference-Manual.md

 * The "ifaddr:" attribute specifies the interface address within an Internet router, as well as an optional action to set other parameters on this interface.
 * The "interface:" attribute specifies a multi-protocol interface address within an Internet router, optional action and tunnel definition.
 * The "peer:" attribute specifies the details of any interior or exterior router peering.
-* The "mp-peer:" attribute extends the "peer:" attribute for <font color="green">IPv4, </font>IPv6 addresses.
+* The "mp-peer:" attribute extends the "peer:" attribute for IPv4, IPv6 addresses.
 * The "member-of:" attribute value identifies a set object that this object wants to be a member of.
 This claim, however, should be acknowledged by a respective "mbrs-by-ref:" attribute in the referenced object.

 Here are the attributes of the **inet-rtr** object: